LaxmiBhavani25/notes-app/README.md

 3. Use the interface to :
   * Register/Login
   * Add notes
-  * Search and download notes
+  * Search and view notes